SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

-                                                                        Here we have several things going on, first we check if the accelerometer has been started yet or not by checking the variable for the accelerometer sensor, if it is null we have not set it up yet.&nbsp; You may ask “why was not it started with the game?”, this is because, unlike other devices, the accelerometer takes power and is an active device, meaning it is almost always sending data, we should only start it when we are expecting to watch for it (so when you pause or switch away from the game you should always stop the sensor so as not to affect anything else, be aware!).
+                                                                        Here we have several things going on, first we check if the accelerometer has been started yet or not by checking the variable for the accelerometer sensor, if it is null we have not set it up yet.
+You may ask “why was not it started with the game?”, this is because, unlike other devices, the accelerometer takes power and is an active device, meaning it is almost always sending data, we should only start it when we are expecting to watch for it (so when you pause or switch away from the game you should always stop the sensor so as not to affect anything else, be aware!).

-                                                                        We also test a flag to see if the device you are using supports the accelerometer.&nbsp; I added this check because the emulator does not and throws an error if you try and start it, there is not a capabilities check (like with the touch screen) to see if the device has one or not, you find out in the next step when you try and start it.
+                                                                        We also test a flag to see if the device you are using supports the accelerometer.
+I added this check because the emulator does not and throws an error if you try and start it, there is not a capabilities check (like with the touch screen) to see if the device has one or not, you find out in the next step when you try and start it.

-                                                                        So once you have passed that test, which should be just when you start the game (or need to restart the accelerometer), we then create a new instance of the sensor itself.&nbsp; Once we have that we can then check if it is supported on the game device, if it is then we can start it safely, if not then we change the flag to sow it is not supported and skip starting the device properly including freeing up the memory we allocated to the sensor.
+                                                                        So once you have passed that test, which should be just when you start the game (or need to restart the accelerometer), we then create a new instance of the sensor itself.
+Once we have that we can then check if it is supported on the game device, if it is then we can start it safely, if not then we change the flag to sow it is not supported and skip starting the device properly including freeing up the memory we allocated to the sensor.